-6.3 Additional considerations for selecting and managing disposal sites could include large-scale processes such as climate change (e.g. future storm and wave conditions affecting sediment movement) (e.g. PIANC (2008); CEDA (2012).
+6.3 Additional considerations for selecting and managing disposal sites could include large-scale processes such as climate change (e.g. future storm and wave conditions affecting sediment movement) (PIANC 2008a, 2008b; CEDA 2012).

-6.4 Prior to selecting a disposal site, it is essential that data are available on the oceanographic characteristics of the general area in which the site is to be located.
-This information can be obtained from the literature but fieldwork should be undertaken to fill the gaps.
-Information needs include:
+6.4 Prior to selecting a disposal site, it is essential that data is available on the oceanographic characteristics of the general area in which the site is to be located.
+This information can be obtained from the literature but fieldwork should be undertaken to fill any gaps.
+Information needs to include: